stephen-dorris/sfml/mini-paint/README.md

 * The window and drawable canvas is 600x400 pixels wide

-* Pressing the number keys 1 through 8 allows you to draw in a different color.
+1. Pressing the number keys 1 through 8 allows you to draw in a different color.
-Use the Static Public Attributes of the sf::Color class such that:
-  ..1 = Black
+⋅⋅* Blac
-  ..2 = White
+⋅⋅*  White
-  ..3 = Red
+⋅⋅* Red
-  ..4 = Green
+⋅⋅* Green
-  ..5 = Blue
+⋅⋅* Blue
-  ..6 = Yellow
+⋅⋅* Yellow
-  ..7 = Magenta
+⋅⋅* Magenta
-  ..8 = Cyan
+⋅⋅* Cyan

 * Pressing the space key will clear the canvas to the last color you have seleted.